yxqd/luban/docs/user-guide.rst

     >>> container.append(p)

 .. note::
-   Example usages and API of luban most ui elements can be found at `aokuang <http://lubanui.org/aokuang>`_
+   Example usages and API of most of luban ui elements can be found at `aokuang <http://lubanui.org/aokuang>`_

 .. note::